 Some of the books are available as eBooks.

 You can also borrow the books from all our libraries in Warwickshire.
 You will need a Warwickshire library card to borrow the books.

 You can also reserve a book via the library catalogue (search and request button) for collection at any library in Warwickshire.
 Books can be borrowed for three weeks, and the loan easily extended online, by phone and in the library.

 Library loans and borrower details are treated as strictly confidential.

 Information for practitioners

-Reading Well – Prescriber leaflet – Reading Well for young people – select from the full list of titles and print.
+- Reading Well – Prescriber leaflet – select from the full list of titles and print

 Reading Well – about the collections

-The collections are provided by Warwickshire County Council Library and Information Service and Public Health.
+The collections are provided by our Library and Information Service and public health.